 The contingent consideration, which is classified as a liability, includes an estimate of earnout fees to be paid out in cash to the seller over a 10 year period based on various percentages of net sales over the 10 year period.
 Since it is classified as a liability, we must remeasure to fair value each reporting period.
 The fair value of the liability as of December 31, 2016 and 2015 was \$7.3 million and \$9.8 million, respectively, primarily included in non-current liabilities on the Consolidated Balance Sheet.
 The change due to fair value of \$2.2 million in 2016 and \$0.5 million in 2015 was recognized in selling, general and administrative expenses.
 The valuation of the contingent consideration is based on a probability weighted projection of payments over the applicable remaining period using the deterministic method.
 These projections are based on our internal forecast of the business performance and since this is an unobservable input used in the fair value measurement it would be considered a Level 3 input (as defined in Note 13, "Fair Value Measurements and Other Financial Instruments").
-In addition, the probability weighted earnout payments were present valued using factors to consider the risk associated with the payments.
+In addition, the probability weighted earnout payments were present valued using factors to consider the risk associated with achievement of the sales forecast and the credit risk associated with the payments.